Roman-Supernova-PIT/sloeginphys/docs/usage.rst

 -------------

 Residuals not finite at initial point – this is usually an error that results from one of the pixels in the error file being set to zero, leading to a divide by zero error.
 It may also result from the initial guess being very far off, which can cause an underflow error.
 First check for zeros in the error file, then consider trying some other initial guesses.

+Divide by zero - this may result from unrealistically small values in uncertainty, but can also show up if mixing fits and asdf files in the input.
+If running locally, check the uncertainty nunbers.
+If running nonlocally, consider excluding the problem image.

 Running tests